Security Hub controls for Amazon Redshift - AWS Security Hub

 Remediation

-To remediate this issue from the AWS CLI, use the Amazon Redshift modify-cluster command to set the --allow-version-upgrade attribute.
+To remediate this issue from the AWS CLI, use the Amazon Redshift modify-cluster command, and set the --allow-version-upgrade attribute. clustername is the name of your Amazon Redshift cluster.

 aws redshift modify-cluster --cluster-identifier clustername --allow-version-upgrade